Limitation of Statues

 Statue of Peter in Madrid (2003)

 In our politically correct society, protests have arisen against certain statues.
 Among them are of Civil War general Robert E. Lee.
-Some argue leaving such statues intact refuses to reckon the legacy of slavery in this country.
+Some argue leaving such statues intact celebrates slavery.
 On the other hand, monuments are erected to remind us of regrettable events like the Holocaust.
 There’s an old saying, “Those who forget the past are doomed to repeat it.”

 Statues have a part of American history.
 Immigrants are excited to see the Statue of Liberty while passing by Ellis Island in New York City.
 The Lincoln Memorial in Washington, DC honors the president who helped end slavery in the United States.
 Mount Rushmore in South Dakota features the face of Lincoln plus three other past presidents.
 Romans 13:7 says we are to give honor to whom honor is due.